Donald Hardman: Post-war career

 Hardman returned to Britain on the SS Himalaya, and joined the British Air Council as Air Member for Supply and Organisation on 1 May 1954, succeeding Air Chief Marshal Sir John Whitworth-Jones.
 In December, he represented the Air Council at No. 78 Wing's farewell parade in Malta, reminding the personnel gathered that he had been present at the wing's march through Sydney in July 1952, prior to its departure for the Mediterranean.
 He was promoted to air chief marshal on 1 April 1955.
 In July 1956, he presented a Squadron Standard to his old unit, No. 19 Squadron.
 That October, he presided over the inquiry into the fatal crash of Vulcan XA897 at Heathrow Airport after its maiden round-the-world flight, the only survivors of the six crew members being the pilot and Air Marshal Sir Harry Broadhurst.
 Hardman was succeeded as Air Member for Supply and Organisation by Air Chief Marshal Sir Walter Dawson on 1 January 1958, and was raised to Knight Grand Cross of the Order of the British Empire the same day.
 He retired from the RAF on 29 January.

 Later life

 Hardman joined the board of New Electronic Products Ltd in May 1959.
 In February 1963, he succeeded Air Chief Marshal Sir Douglas Evill as the RAF Benevolent Fund's honorary county representative for Hampshire.
-Sir Donald Hardman died on 2 March 1982, while holidaying in Estoril, Portugal, and was survived by his wife and children.
+Hardman died on 2 March 1982, while holidaying in Estoril, Portugal, and was survived by his wife and children.
+His grave lies in the churchyard of St John's Church, Farley Chamberlayne, Hampshire.